ahmadallobani/SQLInjection/README.md

     isAdmin BOOLEAN DEFAULT FALSE
 );
 ```

-* connect it with python progrma loginsystem.py
-* for simple sql injection u can use "or" like this :
+Replace YourDatabaseName with your desired database name.

+* Connect with Python Loginsystem.py - (edit the code)

+# Simple SQL Injection Examples
+* For simple SQL injection, you can use ' OR '1'='1 or admin'-- in your input fields.

 ```
-' OR '1'='1
+username = ' OR '1'='1
+password = Anything
 ```
-or u can use "comment" like this

 ```
-admin'--
+username = admin'--
+password = Anything

 ```

 <img src="6.png">